Click on the arrow to see the animation.

-Tuyetdong Phan-Yamada is a part-time instructor in the Dept. of Mathematics at the California State University of Los Angeles.
-Her teaching history, however, begins in her native country of Vietnam, where in 1989 she completed her pedagogy program and began her career as a Physics and Math middle school teacher.
+Tuyetdong Phan-Yamada is a part-time instructor in the Dept. of Mathematics at Glendale Community College, CA. Her teaching history, however, begins in her native country of Vietnam, where in 1989 she completed her pedagogy program and began her career as a Physics and Math middle school teacher.
 She immigrated to the United States in 1994, where she again studied to be a teacher; graduating from the University of California, Irvine in 2002 with a B.S. in Mathematics, and in 2004 with her Single Subject Math Teaching Credential.
-Tuyetdong Phan-Yamada finished her M.S. degree in Mathematics in Winter 2010.
+Tuyetdong Phan-Yamada finished her M.S. degree in Mathematics in Winter 2010 at CSU Los Angeles.

-Mrs. Phan-Yamada also built many interactive graphical illustrations with GeoGebra into many of lesson plans in Statistics, Trigonometry and Calculus courses.
+Mrs. Phan-Yamada enjoys building interactive graphical illustrations with GeoGebra, which she integrates into her lesson plans in Statistics, Trigonometry, and Calculus courses.
+She has presented much of this work in conference and in journals.
+She extended her computational activities from the classroom to industry practice as a Summer'14 faculty research fellow at JPL, Pasadena.
 Tuyetdong is passionate about the subject of Mathematics, best practices for teaching Mathematics to children and adults, and the use of Mathematics as a language for understanding the world and bringing people together.